 Customer support should be one of the essential pieces of your company, as they are the ones that are in constant interaction with the customers.
 It's crucial to prioritise customer requests, not overloading the team and failing to respond to all tickets.

-One of the most used customer support techniques to minimise customer calls and boost team performance is chatbots.
+Another customer support tool that minimises customer calls and boost team performance is chatbots.
 A bot can help solve the more straightforward customer requests without human interaction, thus giving your customer service team time to focus on more important matters.

 Offering different payment methods at check-out